 Integrating safety guarantees into reinforcement learning is a major challenge to make this method applicable to real-world tasks.
 Safety shields extend standard reinforcement learning and achieve hard safety guarantees.
 However, existing safety shields use random sampling of safe actions or a fixed fallback controller, therefore disregarding future performance implications of different safe actions.
 In this work, we propose a predictive safety shield for model-based reinforcement learning agents in discrete space.
 Our safety shield updates the Q-function locally based on safe predictions, which originate from a safe simulation of the environment model.
 This shielding approach improves performance while maintaining hard safety guarantees.
 Our experiments on gridworld environments demonstrate that even short prediction horizons can be sufficient to identify the optimal path.
 We observe that our approach is robust to distribution shifts, e.g., between simulation and reality, without requiring additional training.

-Maximizing Seaweed Growth on Autonomous Farms: A Dynamic Programming Approach for Underactuated Systems Navigating on Uncertain Ocean Currents
+Maximizing Seaweed Growth on Autonomous Farms: A Dynamic Programming Approach for Underpowered Systems Operating in Uncertain Ocean Currents

 Matthias Killer*, Marius Wiggert*, Hanna Krasowski, Manan Doshi, Pierre F.J.
 Lermusiaux, and Claire J. Tomlin